techidaily/site-facebook/source/_posts/best-practices-safe-digital-connections.md

  What's particularly concerning here is that the Instagram app itself was helping to connect and promote these nefarious individuals using its recommendation systems.
 Instagram tries to cater to your interests by suggesting more of the content you regularly consume.
 In this case, people were being recommended underage content by Instagram, as well as accounts that post such things, making it that much easier to access this kind of media.

  If you have a child or underage relative who uses Instagram, it's vital that you try to employ all the security features you can to protect them.
-Instagram also offers a[guide for parents with teens on Instagram](https://about.instagram.com/community/parents) , which can help your further understand what measures should be taken.
+Instagram also offers a [guide for parents with teens on Instagram](https://about.instagram.com/community/parents) , which can help your further understand what measures should be taken.

  But whether you're a child or adult, it's always important to stay safe.
 So, what can Instagram offer here?